TWiStErRob/twisterrob.github.io/_posts/2019-03-10-practical-jfixture.md

 ### Flaky tests
 One of the main benefits of JFixture is reproducibility through constrained non-determinism.
-In practice this means that if it fails on one computer (e.g. CI) it'll fail the same way on another (e.g. dev machine).
+In practice this means that if tests fail on one computer (e.g. CI) they'll fail the same way on another (e.g. dev machine).
-Mind you that determinism doesn't mean immediate reproducibility, but eventual.
+Mind you, this failure may not be immediate, but it's eventually reproducible.
 Don't fret though, it's not as bad as the [infinite monkey theorem](https://en.wikipedia.org/wiki/Infinite_monkey_theorem) states.
 In practice, we observed that if we see a flaky test on the CI, we can simply run the test a 100 times and we'll see some failures: